Pumpkin Cupcakes with Whipped Ganache Frosting

 Small Batch Pumpkin Cupcakes

 Sometimes with pumpkin recipes, you can lose the flavor of the pumpkin.
 Especially in baking – unless you are making a straight-up pumpkin pie.
-However, this small batch of Pumpkin Cupcakes is full of pumpkin and spice.
+However, these small batch cupcakes are full of pumpkin flavor.

 • Easy – Let’s be honest – with a small batch recipe for 4 cupcakes, it’s hard not to make an easy batch of cupcakes!